1989Ryan/XJTU-Bachelor-Thesis-LaTeX-Template/README.md

 ## Attention

 1. This project has not been tested on other platforms.
 2. This template is written according to the requirements of 2020.
-Please keep up to date with the new template format yourself.
+Please keep up to date with the latest template format requirement yourself.
+If there are any updates in the format requirements, please issue or take pull request.
+I will keep up with the latest version ASAP.

 ## Ack